- for Alumni

 There are three interesting aspects to the list below:

 There are a lot of entrepreneurship journals.
-With over 100 academic ones more or less totally dedicated to the field, with another dozen where entrepreneurship related papers or special issues regularly show-up.
+With over 135 academic ones more or less totally dedicated to the field, with another dozen where entrepreneurship related papers or special issues regularly show-up.
 It may be possible that every article written in entrepreneurship could get published.
 Why?
-Because while the number of academic journals has doubled in seven years, the number of faculty teaching has not kept pace.
+Because while the number of academic journals grew by 50% in four years, the number of faculty teaching has not kept pace.

-The vast majority of journals are now published by commercial operations is growing, with InderScience Publishers alone publishing twenty-two journals (vs. 22 published commercial in total in 2003).
+The vast majority of journals are now published by commercial operations continues to grow.
 This has resulted in a burgeoning of outlets, and encouragement to create new ones from publishers eager to cash-in on what seems to be a fast-growing field.
 If you want to start a journal it is easier than ever.
 With the growing popularity and grudging acceptance of strictly online journals, and the availability of solid open source journal management software such as Open Journal Systems available for free, it is easier to start a journal now than ever before.
 And note (as one entrepreneur to another) that having an established journal makes it a more valuable property when negotiating with publishers who want to add your journal to their stable.

 Finally, the real growth is occurring overseas, where new journals and especially commercial publisher interest in entrepreneurship journals, is growing at an unprecedented rate.
 The challenge for these non-USA English-language journals is to break into the American market, with the vast majority of academic entrepreneurship centers, degree programs and faculty in entrepreneurship.